harto/hey-stu.art/src/work/index.md

  * Senior Software Engineer (2016&mdash;)

 [Spot][spot] recommends places according to the friends and experts you trust.
-I'm working on the backend systems that support the [mobile app][spot-app].
+I'm working on the backend systems that support the [mobile app][spot-app],
+including:

+ * the API that powers the app and public website.
+This is a Node.js (Restify) app, backed by Postgres and Elasticsearch.
+It exposes a GraphQL-like interface to enable flexible and batch-efficient fetching of multiple (possibly nested) resources in a single request.
+ * the content ingestion pipeline.
+This is also a Node.js system, running on AWS, that discovers venue data and expert reviews by crawling and parsing the web.

 ## 99designs